VandyHacks/vh-guide-pipeline/src/client/pages/mentor-guide.md

 ## <a name="interacting-with-hackers"></a>Interacting With Hackers

 This year, mentors and hackers will be given different roles on the server.
-To quickly check roles, click on the "Member List" button on the top-right corner of Discord.
+To quickly check roles, click on the "Member List" button in the top-right corner of Discord.
 Please don’t feel confined to only assisting students who have asked for help in `#tickets`.
 Many students who need help won’t ask openly because they feel like their problem is “too small to bother someone with” or “embarrassingly simple.”
 If you find someone who might need some assistance, feel free to introduce yourself and strike up a conversation with them!
 As a mentor, you can refer people to the `#tickets` channel and continue to help them from there.

 ## <a name="when-should-you-be-here"></a>When Should You Be Here?